mehdi-lamrani/spark-workshop/guides/HOWTOs.md

 This online app is pretty cool to this purpose : https://app.zepl.com/explore

-Juste enter the github link to the file in the explore bar and click on the magnifier
+Juste enter the github link to the file in the explore bar and hit enter.
+This will show the notebook

 ![zeppelin](/doc/img/Zepplin%20App.png)